Substance Use

 6. Interactions with Other Medications: Diazepam can interact with other medications, including certain antidepressants, antipsychotics, and opioid pain relievers.
 These interactions can lead to potentially dangerous side effects or reduced effectiveness of either drug.
 It’s essential to inform healthcare providers about all medications and supplements being taken to prevent negative interactions.

-7. Impact on Mental Health: Long-term use of diazepam has been linked to the development or exacerbation of mental health conditions, such as depression, anxiety, and mood disorders.
+7. Impact on Mental Health: Long-term use has been linked to the development or exacerbation of mental health conditions, such as depression, anxiety, and mood disorders.
 These mental health issues can complicate treatment and recovery efforts at treatment centers or addiction centers.

 Diazepam Addiction

-Diazepam users are at risk of developing tolerance and physical dependence.
+Users are at risk of developing tolerance and physical dependence.

 Tolerance occurs when the body uses the drug and needs higher doses to achieve the desired effect.
 Physical dependence occurs when the body adapts to the presence of the drug and experiences withdrawal symptoms when it’s suddenly discontinued.